Pedro Espada Jr.: 2009–2010 investigations and legal difficulties

-On April 24, 2010, Espada walked out of the taping of an interview with reporter Marcia Kramer of WCBS-TV after issues of his actual residence were revisited.
-Espada got testy when Kramer reminded him that when she had approached him the previous year outside his Mamaroneck home, he donned an orange ski cap and held a baby in front of his face to hide from the camera before speeding off in a car driven by his wife.
+On April 24, 2010, Espada walked out of the taping of an interview with reporter Marcia Kramer of WCBS-TV after issues of his district residency were revisited.
+Espada became testy when Kramer reminded him that when she had approached him the previous year outside his Mamaroneck home, he had donned an orange ski cap and held a baby in front of his face to hide from the camera before speeding off in a car driven by his wife.

 On April 29, 2010, Espada was hit with a civil lawsuit for allegedly pocketing $1.35 million in a sham job training program.
 The suit focused on "Espada Management Company", a company run by Espada's son and the company that was hired to provide janitorial services for Espada's Soundview Health Clinics.
 According to the suit, Espada paid the trainees below minimum wage — as little as $1.70/hr — to mop floors and scrub toilets.

 During a later interview conducted by Diana Williams on WABC-TV, Espada's defense was characterized as turning personal against Andrew Cuomo.
 Espada repeatedly called Attorney General Cuomo the "Prince of Darkness" and claimed Cuomo's success to be because of the success of his father, former New York governor Mario Cuomo.

 Several state senators—including fellow Democrats Neil Breslin, Darrel Aubertine, and David Valesky—called for Espada to step down from his Senate leadership positions.
 State Senator Martin Golden of Brooklyn also introduced an amendment to force Espada from his majority leader position.
 Nassau County District Attorney Kathleen Rice said that Espada could not lead anymore amid the investigations against him.
-State Senator Eric Schneiderman also called for Espada to not only step down from his senate position, but also forfeit his stipend.
+State Senator Eric Schneiderman also called for Espada to step down from his Senate position and to forfeit his stipend.